 Food Waste refers to edible food that is not eaten for one reason or another, goes bad and is thrown away.
 Food scraps such as banana peels, apple cores and bones are not included – they should be composted.

 Food is wasted when we buy more than we need, store it incorrectly, throw away leftovers and cook too much.
-When we throw away food, we also waste all the water and energy used to produce, package and transport food from the farm to our plates.
+Tossing these into the compost bin (thank you!) might seem benign, but the impact is big.
+Here's how and why it matters!

 American Food Waste Facts: